usu-cidi/qa-update/doc/progress.md

 * Okay we're not going to ditch Flask entirely, we'll still use it on the backend
 * Was successfully able to talk to the server, added a loading animation, now we need to get the response back from the server

+### 5.1.23
+* Spent a long time fixing a CORS error
+* Added some input validation for getting the ally link
+*

 ### TODO:
 * Refactor for deployment
 * Shorten cookie length